awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups.md

 To view a list of deployment groups already associated with your AWS account, see [View Deployment Group Details with AWS CodeDeploy](deployment-groups-view-details.md)\.

 For information about Amazon EC2 instance tags, see [Working with Tags Using the Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#Using_Tags_Console)\.
 For information about on\-premises instances, see [Working with On\-Premises Instances for AWS CodeDeploy](instances-on-premises.md)\.
-For information about Auto Scaling, see [Integrating AWS CodeDeploy with Auto Scaling](integrations-aws-auto-scaling.md)\.
+For information about Amazon EC2 Auto Scaling, see [Integrating AWS CodeDeploy with Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md)\.

 ## <a name="topiclist-deployment-groups"></a>